Public Safety Department

 - If you or someone you know is a victim of dating violence and needs help, call the National Domestic Violence Hotline at 1-800-799-SAFE or the National Sexual Assault Hotline at 1-800-856-HOPE.

-While thefts, robberies and other unlawful activity continue at a relatively low level, adhering to basic crime prevention advice will help you reduce risk to yourself and also discourage those who commit crime.
+While thefts, robberies, and other unlawful activity continue at a relatively low level, adhering to basic crime prevention advice will help you reduce risk to yourself and also discourage those who commit crime.
 First, when entering your residence hall or building area, please respect access code rules; do not let strangers or unauthorized people into controlled areas.
 Second, make sure that you lock your door and windows when you leave your room.
 Even if you are only going to the bathroom or are visiting a friend down the hall, you still should keep your door locked.
-Third, report all suspicious persons and activities to your SDCL, or to Public Safety.
+Third, report all suspicious persons and activities to the Office of Student Development and Campus Life (SDCL) or to the Public Safety Department.
 Being alert and using common sense are the best ways to prevent crime from happening to you and those around you in our community.
 Continued vigilance and watchfulness are necessary to help you avoid becoming a victim of crime.
 By taking a few simple precautions you can reduce risk to yourself and also discourage those who commit crime.

 Dorm Room Precautions